What Is SaaS? A Beginner-Friendly Guide to Software as a Service

 Common SaaS Myths That Stop Beginners

-In my opinion, this is probably the most discouraging thing people tell first-time founders — and it's the least accurate.
-Yes, there are thousands of SaaS products out there.
-But saturation implies that every problem has been solved well enough.
-It hasn't.
 Markets evolve constantly: new industries emerge, regulations shift, workflows change, and entire categories get disrupted by technology shifts like AI.
-A tool that was "good enough" in 2020 might be ripe for replacement today.
-More importantly, saturation in broad categories doesn't mean saturation in niches.
-There may be 50 project management tools, but there might be zero built specifically for, say, independent film production crews or veterinary clinics.
-The opportunity isn't in competing head-to-head — it's in going narrow and deep where others haven't bothered to look.
+A tool that was "good enough" in 2020 may be ripe for replacement today.
+More importantly, saturation in broad categories does not mean saturation in niches.
+There may be 50 project management tools, but there might be zero built specifically for independent film production crews or veterinary clinics.

 This was genuinely true for a long time.
-Building software used to require separate people for backend, frontend, design, DevOps, customer support, and marketing.
-That's no longer the case.
-AI coding assistants, no-code/low-code platforms, and mature cloud infrastructure mean a single person with moderate technical skills can ship, maintain, and grow a product.
-Indie hackers are regularly building $5K–$50K/month SaaS businesses completely solo.
-The constraint has shifted from headcount to focus — one person can only pursue so many things at once, but the tooling gap that used to demand a team has largely closed.
+Building software used to require separate people for backend, frontend, design, DevOps, support, and marketing.
+That is no longer the case.
+AI coding assistants, no-code and low-code platforms, and mature cloud infrastructure mean a single person with moderate technical skills can ship, maintain, and grow a product.
+Indie hackers regularly build $5K–$50K/month SaaS businesses completely solo.
+The constraint has shifted from headcount to focus.

 Myth 3: "You must raise funding"

 Venture capital is loud.
-Funded startups get press, Twitter threads, and podcast appearances — so it feels like the default path.
-But it's not the only path, and often not the smartest one.
+Funded startups get press coverage and podcast appearances, so it feels like the default path.
+But it is not the only path, and often not the smartest one.
 Bootstrapped SaaS companies are accountable only to their customers, which forces a discipline that funded companies sometimes lack.
-They can't burn cash chasing growth — they have to earn it.
-This means they tend to build businesses with real margins, real retention, and real unit economics.
-Companies like Basecamp, Mailchimp, and Balsamiq were bootstrapped for years (or entirely) and built durable, profitable businesses.
-Funding trades ownership and control for speed — and for many SaaS founders, that trade isn't worth it.
+Companies like Basecamp, Mailchimp, and Balsamiq were bootstrapped for years and built durable, profitable businesses.
+Funding trades ownership and control for speed — and for many founders, that trade is not worth it.

 Final Thoughts